inrialearninglab/ai4t/docs/O1-Mooc/general-presentation/0-1-what-does-this-training-offer-us/0-1-1-1-why-this-training.en.md

 -   an online manual,

--   webinars to share practises and opinions,
+-   webinars to share practices and opinions,

 -   and guided trainings, in-person and on-line, for participants interactions with AI and Education experts